 There are a wide range of courses students may place into for 9th grade.
 Students will have an opportunity to express a preference for a particular course on the enrollment form.
 If the student requests Fundamentals of Algebra, Algebra I, or Honors Algebra I, that can be registered at that time (pending approval for Honors Algebra I if needed — see below).
 If the student requests any other course, he will need to sit for a placement exam in May.

-As we have in the past, we will request recommendation information from students’ 8th grade math teachers.
-The student or his family will not need to acquire this recommendation as we will manage this process.
+As part of this process, we will request recommendation information from students’ 8th grade math teachers.
+In the Course Registration form, we will request an email address for the student’s 8th grade math teacher.
 The information provided will not have any impact on admissions and will be kept confidential.

 Students who are not taking the equivalent of a full year of high school Algebra or Geometry or beyond do NOT need to take the math mastery examinations.
 If a student wants to take Honors Algebra I, he should indicate that preference on the Course Registration form.